 The city has tons of character, charm, and history.
 The culture is all about live and let live.
 It’s a city where open-mindedness and free-thinking are heartily encouraged.

-An ideal place for the first-time traveler since English spoken nearly everywhere.
-Getting around town is very easy by public transport; the metro, tram or train.
+Amsterdam is an ideal place for the first-time traveler since English spoken nearly everywhere.
+Getting around town is very easy by public transport; the metro, tram, train or bike.
 No matter what season of the year there are always things going on around town.

 Historical buildings are cherished, rather than torn down.
 Amsterdam is well known for its variety of museums in their authentic form.
 LingoHut goes on a 3-day field trip to museums.

 Which museums to visit?
 We made it to 11 of the 46 museums on the I Amsterdam City Card.
 I must say; this is an excellent bang for your buck.
 As a result, not only do you get into the museums, but you also get free unlimited use of GVB public transportation.
 Allowing you to get you from one place to the next plus let’s not forget the canal ride.

 I loved the canal ride; they are very historically informative — a fun activity on the card.
 We also took advantage of the free croquette and free gin and tonic on the card.